 Includes: a full edition of the complete works of St. Thomas; a bibliography covering all the studies on Aquinas and his doctrine; an index of the main tools of Thomistic research; and a digital edition of the main manuscripts of Aquinas' works.
 Maintained by the Fundación Tomás de Aquino in Pamplona, Spain.

-A selective, annotated collection of web resources for the study of religion, from the Indiana center focusing on teaching and learning in theology and religion.
+Blogs, podcasts, webinars and other resources on teaching theology and religious studies, from the Indiana center focusing on teaching and learning in theology and religion.

 Various resources related to systematic theology.